libp2p/js-libp2p/doc/CONFIGURATION.md

 })
 ```

-Libp2p will auto call `createListener` after initialized transport, if you want custom listener options, you can provide `listenerOptions` in your transport option.
-For example, `libp2p-webrtc-star` powered by `libp2p-webrtc-peer`, you can custom the ice server(STUN/TURN) config.
+During Libp2p startup, transport listeners will be created for the configured listen multiaddrs.
+Some transports support custom listener options and you can set them using the `listenerOptions` in the transport configuration.
+For example, [libp2p-webrtc-star](https://github.com/libp2p/js-libp2p-webrtc-star) transport listener supports the configuration of its underlying [simple-peer](https://github.com/feross/simple-peer) ice server(STUN/TURN) config as follows:

 ```js
 const transportKey = WebRTCStar.prototype[Symbol.toStringTag]